hyperoslo/Aftermath/README.md

 **Action** is a variation of command that handles itself.
 It's a possibility to simplify the code when command itself or business logic are super tiny.
-There is no need to register action, it will be automatically added to the list of active command handlers on the fly, when it's executed as a command.
+There is no need to register an action, it will be automatically added to the list of active command handlers on the fly, when it's executed as a command.

 ```swift